 - Beloved British comedian Eric Morecambe also had a heart attack during a stage performance in 1984, and died the following day.
 In that stage show, ironically enough, he joked about the death of Tommy Cooper (whose death recounted above happened a month prior) and how he'd "hate to die like that".

 - Sid James is rumored to haunt a dressing room at the Sunderland Empire Theatre after he had a heart attack and died onstage while performing there in 1976.
 The rest of the cast thought he was messing around when he failed to deliver his next line, and ad-libbed to cover.
 Then, when the truth was discovered, the initial request "Is there a doctor in the house" was met with a round of laughter.
 Incidentally, Les Dawson once used the haunted dressing room and then refused to ever play the venue again.

 - Irene Ryan (best known as "Granny" on The Beverly Hillbillies) died several days after suffering a stroke onstage during a performance of Pippin on Broadway.

-- Older Than Steam: 17th-century playwright/actor Jean Baptiste Poquelin aka Molière, who suffered of pulmonar tuberculosis, collapsed during a last show and died after he was taken home.
+- Older Than Steam: 17th-century playwright/actor Jean Baptiste Poquelin aka Molière, who suffered from pulmonar tuberculosis, collapsed during a last show and died after he was taken home.
 He was, of course, playing the title character in Le Malade Imaginaire (literally, The Imaginary Invalid; commonly, The Hypochondriac).

-- Thanks to a recurring misconception, there are people who still think that Molière died on the theater scene before the end of the show, instead of dying at home a few hours later.
+- Thanks to a recurring misconception, there are people who still think that Molière died on the theater set before the end of the show, instead of dying at home a few hours later.